1934 Stanley Cup Final

-The 1934 Stanley Cup Finals was contested by the Chicago Black Hawks and the Detroit Red Wings.
+The 1934 Stanley Cup Final was contested by the Chicago Black Hawks and the Detroit Red Wings.
 It was the Red Wings' first appearance in the Finals, and Chicago's second, after 1931.
 The Black Hawks won the best-of-five series 3–1 to win their first Stanley Cup.

 Paths to the Finals

 Detroit defeated the Toronto Maple Leafs 3–2 in a best-of-five series to reach the Finals.
-Chicago defeated the Montreal Canadiens 4—3 and Montreal Maroons 6—2 in two game total-goals series to reach the Finals.
+Chicago defeated the Montreal Canadiens 4–3 and Montreal Maroons 6–2 in two game total-goals series to reach the Finals.

 Game summaries

 Chicago's Chuck Gardiner would limit Detroit to just two goals in Chicago's three victories, including a shutout in the final game which went to double overtime.
 It was Mr. Gardiner's last game as he would die of a brain hemorrhage after the season.

 Stanley Cup engraving

 The 1934 Stanley Cup was presented to Black Hawks captain Charlie Gardiner by NHL President Frank Calder following the Black Hawks 1–0 double overtime win over the Red Wings in game four.